Gatsby: Beginning of Chapter 1

 • Identify a central idea in the text

-• Use strong and thorough evidence from the text to support your analysis
+• Use strong and thorough evidence from the text to support

 • Organize your ideas in a cohesive and coherent manner